 A popular and successful school Raha, recently was rated Outstanding again in its latest ADEK report.
 Its ambitious Principal has what he terms ‘a rather long to-do’ list’.
 With its broad mix of nationalities across pupils and staff, Raha has a ‘new world’ feel in an environment designed with a semblance to a traditional Arabic village.
-A second branch campus is to launch in September 2020 and offer enhanced sports facilities that will be used by both schools.
+A second branch campus was launched in September 2020 and offers enhanced sports facilities that will be used by both schools.

 The Story so Far

-Raha International School is a very popular IB through school in Abu Dhabi having now passed its tenth year of operation.
+Raha International School is a very popular, and the sole IB Continuum (through) school in Abu Dhabi having now passed its twelfth year of operation.
 It is located in the suburb of Khalifa City A in the heart of the Raha Gardens area – a popular residential area for all nationalities and close to the Etihad Head office and airport.
 The school caters to over 2,000 students in the current academic year.
 The school has had long waiting lists for the past several years.

 The pupils are from a wide variety of nationalities, over 80 in total.
 Some 15% of students are Emirati, 15% ex-pat Arab and the remainder predominantly Western nationals from, among others, the USA and Canada, who make up just over 20%, together with the next largest nationality group, being Indian, at 6%.
 The class sizes are 24 children in EY 1 and 2 with 7 classes in each grade.
 G1 to G10 have a maximum of 26 per class with 6 classes across each grade.
 G11 and G12 have around 22 per class, although this number varies between courses.